-A dark tale, told with intelligence and a seductive ability to create an entire world from limited means – a gesture, a well-placed beam of light, the microphone of an amateur radio show, a cup of tea...this solo theatrical offering recalls the worlds of David Lynch or the incandescent drifts encountered by Jack Torrance in a Colorado hotel (Kubrick’s The Shining).
-And of course, before allowing yourself to be moved and possessed by this creation, it would be sad – like the disappearance of five children – to expect anything less.
+A dark tale, told with intelligence and a seductive ability to create an entire world from limited means.
+This solo theatrical offering recalls the worlds of David Lynch or the incandescent drifts encountered by Jack Torrance in a Colorado hotel (Kubrick’s The Shining).

 The staging, set and props added to the sense of the disconcerting through brilliant use of scale.
 At times the stage shrunk to the size of a claustrophobically small box, lit with pale, down shining light and an earthen floor, barely enough room for Esther’s disembodied head and the 5-inch body of her ghostly niece.
 At other times the stark stage lights projected a towering wraith upon the back of the stage and up into the rafters, ominously shadowing Rubin, threatening to consume her.

 Almost always awe-inspiring, Of the Causes of Wonderful Things is a theatre piece with a premise and execution like no other.

 Installation performance that impacted on a richly textured, deeply poetic level .